Isopolito/gNordVPN-Local/README.md

 ## How to Install
 This extension uses the NordVPN command line client, which can be set up as follows.
-The actual extension isn't on the Gnome extensions site yet, so below are instructions for setting it up manually.

 ### Install NordVPN
 1. Install NordVPN with `sudo apt install nordvpn`.